Dan-Martin-dev/Dan-Martin-dev/README.md

 </div>

 ## About Me:
-Hi, i'm Daniel, a backend developer with expertise in Python.
+Hi, i'm Daniel, a developer with expertise in Python and Javascript.
 Nice to meet you! :raised_hand:  :eyeglasses:

-I am passionate about Backend Development, Web Development and Working with APIs.
+I am passionate about Back/Frontend development, DevOps and working with APIs.

 ## How to reach me